Most of us recognize the importance of planting a tree(s), but our hands rather than legs are tied with limited reach.

-Climate change, large deforestation, and wildfires make it difficult for environmental agencies, foresters. social groups, tree planters, etc. to reach every nook & corner in the fastest possible time with the available tools.
+Climate change, large deforestation, and wildfires make it difficult for environmental agencies and foresters. social groups, tree planters, etc. to reach every nook & corner in the fastest possible time with the available tools.
 Keeping pace with the destruction of the forests with reforestation methods is difficult.

 Drones are the answer

-With the ability to fly and drop seeds at places that were difficult to reach earlier, Drone provides an effective solution for the problem at hand.
-They can map out the territory, carry the seeds, and drop the load at the identified spots, and go back to check the progress at frequent intervals – creating a large scale green landscape.
+With the ability to fly and drop seeds at places that were difficult to reach earlier, Drone provides an effective solution to the problem at hand.
+They can map out the territory, carry the seeds, and drop the load at the identified spots, and go back to check the progress at frequent intervals – creating a large-scale green landscape.

 What are the factors required for Drone to Plant Trees?

-There are multiple things involved for Drone-based tree plantation
+There are multiple things involved in Drone-based tree plantation

-- Quality and size of the Drone – There are many smaller drones in the market which can be used for the video shoot, but lifting objects might not be their cup of seed (~tea).
+- Quality and size of the Drone – There are many smaller drones in the market that can be used for video shoots, but lifting objects might not be their cup of seed (~tea).
 The build of the drone for planting trees should be durable enough to lift the high quantity of seeds.

 - Ability to map the territory – Drones need to mark the areas suitable for dropping the seeds using machine learning technologies, 3D imaging, etc.

-- Protecting the Seeds – If a human goes and plant trees, he/she will ensure to bury it in the ground, so as to protect it from animals and being flown away.
-In the case of drones, it is highly recommended to use a protected nutrient coating which acts as a safe shell.
+- Protecting the Seeds – If a human goes and plants trees, he/she will ensure to bury them in the ground, so as to protect them from animals and being flown away.
+In the case of drones, it is highly recommended to use a protected nutrient coating that acts as a safe shell.

 Are there any companies using Drones to plant trees?

-- DroneSeed- Seattle-based startup that started in 2016, it provides drones to solve deforestation problems by working with nursery managers, foresters, timber companies, etc..
-Each drone can drop seeds on an approximately three-fourth acre of land in a single flight.
+- DroneSeed- Seattle-based startup that started in 2016, it provides drones to solve deforestation problems by working with nursery managers, foresters, timber companies, etc. Each drone can drop seeds on approximately three-fourths acre of land in a single flight.

-- Dronecoria – This Spain based start-up not only utilizing drones to plant trees but has created an open-source set of tools for large scale, low-cost reforestation through aerial sowing of seed balls.
+- Dronecoria – This Spain-based start-up not only utilizes drones to plant trees but has created an open-source set of tools for large-scale, low-cost reforestation through aerial sowing of seed balls.
 The platform includes automated seed processing and drone-powered replanting.
-Dronecoria started in 2017 after many initial trails, success & failures, now want to standardize the method of reforestation, develop the machines, and document the methodology to make it globally available.
+Dronecoria started in 2017 after many initial trials, successes & failures, now want to standardize the method of reforestation, develop the machines, and document the methodology to make it globally available.